If you have questions about the exam, registration, or feedback about your test experience, please let us know.

 (multiple choice, 50 minutes; essays, 70 minutes)

-If your institution has not received your score report or transcript within 7-10 business days after you have taken your exam, contact CLEP customer service at 800-257-9558.
+If your institution has not received your score report or transcript within 15 business days after your score send or transcript request was submitted, contact CLEP customer service at 800-257-9558.

-Contact your admissions officer or adviser directly or refer to your institution’s credit-granting policy on the Institution Policy Search page.
+Contact your admission officer or adviser directly or refer to your institution’s credit-granting policy on the Institution Policy Search page.

-Yes, as of October 17, 2014, the waiting period is three months.
-Please note that this policy is in effect only for students who test on October 17, 2014 or after.
-For students who test prior to October 17, the waiting period to retake an exam is six months.
+Yes, the waiting period is three months.
 You may not repeat an exam of the same title within three months of the initial testing date.
-If you retake the exam within the three-month period, your administration will be considered invalid, your score will be canceled and any test fees will be forfeited.
+If you retake the exam within the three-month period, your administration will be considered invalid, your score will be canceled, and any test fees will be forfeited.

 DANTES-funded military examinees: DANTES does not fund retesting on previously funded CLEP exams.
 However, service members may personally fund a retest after waiting three months.